Lanreadewumi/jupiter-project-command-/README.md

 # jupiter-project-command-
-command for the launch template
+command for the launch template and architectures